exdal/ice-priv/README.md

 just use it as a Game Engine itself.

 # v0.0.0a
-- I wrote rendering part and rewrote file system, mempler wrote the every other code including github stuff.
+ ~~-I wrote rendering part and rewrote file system, mempler wrote the every other code including github stuff.~~

 # v0.0.0b
 Todo:
- - Animations, use some timer to update sprites using the batch renderer.
+ ~~- Animations, use some timer to update sprites using the batch renderer.~~
+ - Beautiful looking imgui system.

 ## How to setup